INFLATABLE SPORTS BOAT CONSTRUCTION

 "If there is a leak in one tube, the difference in pressure will force the baffle to push from one tube into the damaged tube."

-Each internal chamber is separated by a baffles that extend into another to help equalize the pressure.
+Each internal chamber is separated by a baffle that extends into another to help equalize the pressure.
 If there is a leak in one tube, the difference in pressure will force the baffle to push from one tube into the damaged tube.
 Therefore, when one tube punctures, the pressure will drop from 3.6psi in each tube, and equalize at 1.8psi in each.
 This will help equalize the pressure in the damaged tube as it loses air.
 It will also provide additional buoyancy in the tubes that have not sustained damage as the baffle pushes into the damaged tube and increases in size.
 Most if not all boats that have multiple chambers will have internal baffles for safety concerns.

 A transom mount is an invaluable feature on an inflatable boat.
 The type of transom on an inflatable will determine the type of hardware and power one can mount on an inflatable.
 When it comes to transoms, there are two types: soft and hard transoms.
 They differ greatly and can determine the extent to which you can use your inflatable.